What Is a Pennsylvania Health Club Bond?

 Just like bonds in other states, your Pennsylvania surety bond is a three-party contractual agreement.
 The principal is your health club.
 The Office of the Attorney General is the obligee where you need to present the bond.
 The surety is the bond provider.

-Questions about Health Club Bonds
+Questions about Health Club Bonds in Pennsylvania

 Who needs to obtain this bond?